lohenderson/Phage_Listeria_Analysis_Model/README.md

 # Phage Listeria Analysis Model
-This code is used to model the effects of temperature and pH on *Listeria monocytogenes'* sensitivity to bacteriophage (phage) treatment on a lab-scale Hispanic-style fresh cheese.
+This code is used to model the effects of temperature and pH on *Listeria monocytogenes'* sensitivity to bacteriophage (phage) treatment on a lab-scale cheese model.

 ## How to use

 Raw data: Cheese_Phage_Masterfile.csv
+Note: Day 1 data represents the counts obtained after 1 day of incubation.
+The data obtained and included in the inoculum column represnets calculated day 0 data.

 Code: Phage_Listeria_Analysis_Model.R